 WebOS is only found on most LG and a few B&O OLED TVs.
-And the clear all-round winner from the current webOS TV crop is LG’s C9 OLED series.
+And until 2020 sets go on sale, the clear all-round winner from the current webOS TV crop is LG’s C9 OLED series.
 These sets combine the stunning, contrast-rich pictures you get from OLED screens with the gorgeous punch and accuracy provided by LG’s latest Alpha 9 Generation 2 processing - all at a fraction of the price of LG's other Alpha 9 sets.

 Read the full review: LG OLED55C9PLA

 Sported initially on Sony TVs but now also used on some Philips (Europe) and TCL (Europe) TVs, Google’s Android TV platform hasn’t historically fared well.

 Fortunately, its latest iteration - v8.0 - delivers some pretty big improvements.
 But it’s still far from perfect.

 Let’s start with the problems.
 First, its interface feels overbearing and clumsy - not least because its homescreen is the only one of the four covered here that takes over the whole screen.
 It’s also less easy to customise than the other three platforms, and isn’t as clever at tracking your viewing habits and refining its recommendations accordingly.